creative-area/jquery.datagrid/README.md

 ===============

 - Get data from any source (ajax, deferred function or plugin)
-- Render a simple HTML Table easy to style (UI-less)
+- Render a simple HTML Table easy to style (no imposed css)
+- Simple columns definition
 - Semi-automatic sorter and pager (you need to code server side)
-- Simple columns definition
-- Plugins for cell, pager and sorter renderers
+- Plugins for cell, pager and sorter renderers (easy to create, very easy to extend)
 - Events on each step (you do what you want with your data)
 - Convert form elements (input, select) into automatic filters